 Our technical skills will always be mined deeper as we grow as cellists.
 We need to give time and understanding to our skills to develop them.
 This new series will take aspects of technique and dig deep.

-On 21st March we begin with All About My Bow which is an all-day, in-depth exploration of the life of our bow.
+All About My Bow is an all-day, in-depth exploration of the life of our bow.
 Our bows are our voice and an extension of our arms.
 We learn how to speak, articulate, sing, dance and emote through them.